marckassay/spypkg/README.md

 ## Caveats

 - When assigning `location` value for a spy in the configuration (See "Setup" section below), verify that the location is indeed in the OS's environment `PATH`.
 And make sure it's in a position with-in `PATH` that no other sub-path intercepts the one intended.
-An alternative, is to add a new sub-path at the 0 index of `PATH` that will be exclusive to containing spys.
+An alternative, is to add a new sub-path at the zero index of `PATH` that will be exclusive for spys.

 - Unless a spy is deployed to be executed in one of the OS's environment paths, the dependency needs to be accessible whether directly or symbolically on the file system.
 If the project is not intended to be published to the package manager registry, these dependencies can be added/installed by a package manager so that it will be listed in the descriptor file and reside in 'node_modules' directory.

+- And in an addition to having the dependency in the 'node_modules', initializing a new project with a spy is possible.
+For instance, cordova and ionic require when creating a new project that the destination directory doesn’t exist.
+So simply create a directory that will eventually be the actual project directory.
+Then execute cordova, for an example, to create a project in the sub-directory of the one that you just made.
+Now move all files and folders that cordova generated into the one you made and delete the sub-directory cordova created.

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/marckassay/spypkg/blob/master/LICENSE) [![npm version](https://img.shields.io/npm/v/spypkg.svg?style=flat)](https://www.npmjs.com/package/spypkg)